pv-98/damage_detection/README.md

 #### Response
 - **Content-Type**: application/json
 - **Body**:
-  - predictions: A list of prediction objects, each containing:
+predictions: A list of prediction objects, each containing:
-    -

-box

-: A list of four float values representing the coordinates of the bounding box [x_min, y_min, x_max, y_max].
+box: A list of four float values representing the coordinates of the bounding box [x_min, y_min, x_max, y_max].
-    -

-label

-: The label of the detected object.
+label: The label of the detected object.
-    -
-score
-: The confidence score of the prediction.
+score: The confidence score of the prediction.

 #### Example Response
 ```json